yearn/yearn-exporter/readme.md

 # Yearn Exporter

 Collects realtime on-chain numeric data about all Yearn products and exposes it in multiple formats.
+Currently it's able to export data from the following networks: ethereum, fantom, arbitrum, gnosis and optimism.

 Hosted version is available at https://yearn.vision.